Five Liminal Soundscapes — Sound Installation (2018)

 Collaborators: Texas A&M University undergraduate students (content) and the Cushing Library and Archives (content)

-The central idea of the TSP is to map out Texas’ acoustic history and diversity.
-Materials presented here come from three sources: collaborative research with Texas A&M undergraduate students, recordings from sound archives, recordings from personal collections.
-Click here to visit the TSP.
+The central idea of this project is to map out and study Texas’ acoustic history and diversity.
+Click here to visit the TAMUSP.

 SEM Sounding Board — Sound Art Exhibit (2015)